nginrsw/emp/README.md

 # EM|Panel
 ## Nginx and MySQL CLI Management Panel

-###### This project was inspired by the XAMPP control panel, aiming to provide similar ease of use for managing a EMP stack (Nginx, MySQL, PHP) via a Ruby-based interface.
+###### This project was inspired by the XAMPP control panel, aiming to provide similar ease of use for managing an EMP stack (Nginx, MySQL, PHP) via a Ruby or Python-based interface.

-This Ruby script provides a simple command-line interface for managing Nginx and MySQL services.
-It allows users to start, stop, check the status of services, and monitor logs.
-The script operates in a loop, presenting a menu until the user decides to exit.
+This CLI management panel provides a simple interface for controlling Nginx and MySQL services, with support for starting, stopping, checking the status, and monitoring logs.
+The script is available in both Ruby and Python versions, allowing users to choose their preferred language for the same set of functions.

 ## Features